ultragorira/ultragorira.github.io/_posts/2023-12-20-Vector-Embeddings-KNN-HSNW.md

 ## Measuring similarity/distance between embeddings

-There are various ways to calculate distances between two vector embeddings, and the choice often depends on the specific characteristics of the data and the problem you are trying to solve.
+There are various ways to calculate distances/similarities between two vector embeddings, and the choice often depends on the specific characteristics of the data and the problem you are trying to solve.
 Let's check some:

 1. **Euclidean Distance:**
    - The Euclidean distance between two vectors A and B in an n-dimensional space is given by: